collective/collective.developermanual/source/reference_manuals/active/deployment/logs.rst

 Other log rotation mechanisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unix-ish systems have several log rotation mechanims available.
+Unix-ish systems have several log rotation mechanisms available.
 Two common ones are ``newsyslog`` and ``logrotate``.
-Both are well-documentd.
+Both are well-documented.
 The critical thing you need to know for each is how to signal Zope that a log rotation has occurred, forcing it to reopen the log file.
 Zope will do this if you send the client process a USR2 signal.

 For example, with logrotate, you can rotate a client's logs with a configuration like::